z9er/CyberpunkTHING/resources/documents/interview.md

 **b:** We really appreciate all of the modders who've worked with us to make this modlist a reality.
 It's crazy to try to do two lists in one, so their support has been invaluable.

+**TimTA:** We owe a lot to our users.
+They've helped with play testing and pointed out improvements.
+Some started modding after using our list, others had ideas that turned into actual mods, and many just gave useful feedback.
+Couldn't have done it without them.

+**z9r:** The list of people to thank is way too long, so I'll just say a huge thanks to everyone who's helped us over the last 3 years.
+Special shoutout to TeslaCoiled though - without him this project wouldn't have gotten off the ground.